 If you are considering dialysis technician as a career, you’re probably shopping around to find the right school to get you where you want to be.
 There’s a lot to consider, from programs to clinicals to certification.
-We recently asked Maria Lupascu, CHT, the program director for Midwestern Career College’s dialysis technician training program, what people should take into account when researching dialysis schools.
+We recently asked Maria Lupascu, CHT, the program director for Midwestern Career College’s dialysis technologist training program, what people should take into account when researching dialysis schools.

 Each year at MCC, Maria welcomes new students into the field by providing them with a thorough educational foundation and initial clinical experience as a dialysis technician.